-VibroTac is a device that generates vibrotactile feedback to transmit information to a human.
+VibroTac is a novel haptic device in the form of a bracelet that generates vibrotactile feedback to transmit various information to its user.
 It makes use of the haptic channel instead of the visual or auditory channel, thus it is predestined for blind or deaf persons and for the use in loud environments as well as in situations where visual and auditory channels are overcharged.

 The VibroTac was presented to the public in 2010 and licensed to SENSODRIVE in 2011.